astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-7.md

 Mom has a tracking app, leashing him to 50 feet from the house (at least on his phone).

+Police forensics will reveal that the kids from the Rube Goldberg Orphanage were powered up in this factory - thus the blood and other stuff - the way the werewolf was.
+This is why Nick's emotional sensor brought him here, because Dubium has strong associations with the place.
 # End of session

 LH -> closer, Melody due to power-up combo move (+Freak -Superior)